ksnt/Memo/online_lectures.md

 # Platforms
 Coursera - Great!
 I have ever finished many courses and specialization.
-Edx      - It seems good, but I have never finished any courses.
+Edx      - It seems very good, but I have never finished any courses.
 Udacity  - I often find interesting courses, but I have never finished any courses.
+Khan Academy - I do not know well about this one.
+Stanford Online - I often see interesting courses.
-FutureLearn - I sometimes find interesting courses, but I have never finished any course.
+FutureLearn  - I sometimes find interesting courses, but I have never finished any courses.
 kadenze - I found some interesting courses, but it might not be so good.